CSCI-442-Mines/student-env/docs/guides/Setting Up The Docker Container.md

     - Remember to follow the post-installation steps for Linux: https://docs.docker.com/engine/install/linux-postinstall/
     - For Linux specific issues with Docker, feel free to email TA Luke Beukelman (lukebeukelman@mines.edu).

-TODO: Explain how to open a terminal for windows /linux mac.
+Open a new terminal on your computer.
+You should have used your computer's terminal in prior courses, but to ensure consistency:
+* Windows: use cmd, aka Command Prompt
+* MacOS: use terminal
+* Linux: depends on specific distribution, you should know what your terminal is if you are using Linux :).
+*

-Open a new terminal on your computer and verify that your docker installation is working by running the following command:
+Verify that your docker installation is working by running the following command:
 ```
 $ docker run hello-world
 ```

-If you docker installation is working you should get the following output:
+If your docker installation is working you should get the following output:
 ```
 Hello from Docker.
 This message shows that your installation appears to be working correctly.